The Piaggio P.108 was the only four-engine heavy bomber used by the Regia Aeronautica during World War II.

 If you're going to design a very unusual aircraft for your Dieselpunk setting, read this entry.

 Maybe your dreamplane has been already designed and flown eighty years ago.
 Or probably you'll see something well beyond the borders of your imagination.
-So give your inventive spirit a little rest and let me…Continue
+So give your inventive spirit a little rest and let me introduce you to the designs of Boris Ivanovich…Continue